tidepool-org/Tidepool-Policy/HIPAA-Audit-Process.md

 You can take a quick screenshot on Mac with `Command + Shift + 4` then draw around the window with your cursor.
 The screenshot will be saved to your Desktop folder

-1. 2-factor Authentication is required for all accounts that support it.
+## 2-factor Authentication is required for all accounts that support it.

-Tidepool security enforces 2-factor via policy wherever poossible.
+Tidepool Security enforces 2-factor via policy wherever poossible.

 Employee Certifies that all system admin accounts will be protected with 2-Factor or MFA for all critical accounts and that keys will be stored in accordance with Tidepool’s password and authentication policies by adding your digital below (e.g. /s/ James Jellyfish 2023-030-02)

-1. All Tidepool devices must use `256-bit AES` encrypted storage locally.
-If you make backups to an external destination, please upload a screenshot of the encryption settings of that device. (e.g. for Time Machine).
+## All Tidepool devices must use `256-bit AES` encrypted storage locally.
+If you make backups to an external destination, please upload a screenshot of the encryption settings of that device. (e.g. for Time Machine)

 ** Note that that there is no requirement for backups, but if you require a device please contact security@tidepool.org and one will be provided.

 `Apple - > System Settings -> General AppleID -> Time Machine`

-1. Find My Device - All devices that access Tidepool Data must have the location-based "Find My" features enabled, this includes phone, laptops and other mobile devices.
+## Find My Device - All devices that access Tidepool Data must have the location-based "Find My" features enabled, this includes phone, laptops and other mobile devices.

 e.g. for Apple devices:
 `Apple - > System Settings -> General AppleID -> iCloud -> Find my Mac`

-Please upload a screenshot of your `Find my device` settings.
+> Please upload a screenshot of your `Find my device` settings.

-1. Antivirus or Antimalware software is required for all computing devices (Windows, Mac OS or Linux) that access Tidepool data.
-Tidepool requires BitDefender Endpoint Security for all Mac devices and this software will be provide to any employee that does not have it for BYOD devices.
+## Antivirus or Anti-malware software is required for all computing devices (Windows, Mac OS or Linux) that access Tidepool data

+Tidepool requires `BitDefender Endpoint Security` for all Tidepool-owned devices and this software will be provided to any employee that does not have it for BYOD devices.

-Non-Tidepool devices may use alternative anti-malware software.
+> Non-Tidepool devices may use alternative anti-malware software.
 If you are using something different than Tidepool Bitdefender, please upload a screenshot of your software version definitions.

-1. Network Protection
+## Network Protection

 To protect yourself and Tidepool, it is required not to use a Tidepool computing environment such as a laptop to run services exposed to the internet.

 e.g. if you have a sophisiticated network, you may already run services for development and testing, but please exercise caution and protect your network appropriately.

-Please enter your digital signature below to agree not expose your Tidepool computing environment or network to public internet without security controls.
+> Please enter your digital signature below to agree not expose your Tidepool computing environment or network to public internet without security controls.

-1. Limiting PHI in Email Inbox
+## Limiting PHI in Email Inbox

 Since we have a BAA in place with Google, we can use Tidepool Gmail for PHI.
 However, we do not have a BAA in place with other email services (like SalesforceIQ or Boomerang) that may have access to your Gmail inbox.
 We DO have a BAA in place with ZenDesk.
 It’s just good practice to keep PHI out of your inbox in order to prevent accidental forwarding.

-Take these steps for your Tidepool Gmail account to keep emails with PHI out of your Inbox:
+### Take these steps for your Tidepool Gmail account to keep emails with PHI out of your Inbox

-  1. When you send or forward an email that includes PHI, edit the subject line to preface it with “PHI”.
+#### When you send or forward an email that includes PHI, edit the subject line to preface it with “PHI”

-Employee certifies they agree to follow this practice by adding their digital below (e.g. /s/ James Jellyfish 2023-03-02)

-1. Filtering PHI in Email
+Filtering PHI in Email:

 - Setup a PHI mail filter that segregates email with PHI which should look as follows:

-  1. In Gmail, go to Settings (the gear icon) -> Show All Settings -> Filters `Subject:phi`
+- In Gmail, go to Settings (the gear icon) -> Show All Settings -> Filters

+`Subject:phi`

-  2. Do this: Skip Inbox, Star it, Apply label `PHI` (or similar), Mark it as important
+- Do this: Skip Inbox, Star it, Apply label `PHI` (or similar), Mark it as important

-Employee certifies they agree to use this filter for Tidepool inbox by uploading a screenshot of the filter including their tidepool account name, or sharing screen with auditor to capture a screenshot.
+> Employee certifies they agree to use this filter for Tidepool inbox by uploading a screenshot of the filter including their tidepool account name, or sharing screen with auditor to capture a screenshot.

-1. Do you use any other service that reads your Tidepool email account (like RelateIQ or Boomerang)?
+## Do you use any other service that reads your Tidepool email account (like RelateIQ or Boomerang)?

-If you use a forwarding service, please enter it's name here
+If you use a mail forwarding service, please enter it's name here